openwrt/packages/net/banip/files/README.md

     * point 'ban_basedir', 'ban_reportdir' and 'ban_backupdir' to an external usb drive
     * set 'ban_cores' to '1' (only useful on a multicore system) to force sequential feed processing
     * set 'ban_splitsize' e.g. to '1000' to split the load of an external set after every 1000 lines/members
+    * set 'ban_reportelements' to '0' to disable the CPU intensive counting of set elements

 **tweak the download options**
 By default banIP uses the following pre-configured download options: